gazbert/bxbot/README.md

    on the machine you want to run the bot.
 1. Open the `config` XML files and configure them as required.
-1. If you plan on using Trading Strategies or Exchange Adapters that are packaged in separate jar files, you'll need to add the dependency in the `./bxbot-app/pom.xml` file - see the commented out dependency examples inside it.
+1. If you plan on using Trading Strategies or Exchange Adapters that are packaged in separate jar files, you'll need to add the dependency in the [bxbot-app/pom.xml](./bxbot-app/pom.xml) - see the commented out dependency examples inside it.
 1. From the project root, run `mvn clean assembly:assembly` to build the bot and produce the distribution artifacts `bxbot-app-<version>-dist.tar.gz` and `bxbot-app-<version>-dist.zip` in the `./target` folder.
 1. Copy either the `bxbot-app-<version>-dist.tar.gz` or the `bxbot-app-<version>-dist.zip` onto the machine you